-Interviews will be conducted by Zoom in late November 2020, and applicants will be notified in early December.
+Interviews will be conducted by Zoom in late November 2021, and applicants will be notified by Friday 3 December 2021.

-Participation fee due for payment on Friday 8 January 2021, 5pm (unless installments have been agreed).
+Participation fee due for payment on 5pm, Friday 7 January 2022 (unless instalments have been agreed).

 Coronavirus (COVID-19) Statement

-We appreciate that the potential longer-term impacts of Coronavirus (COVID-19) are currently unknown and we do not know what the landscape will look like throughout 2021.
+We appreciate that the potential longer-term impacts of Coronavirus (COVID-19) are currently unknown, and we do not know what the landscape will look like throughout 2022.
 Applicants should be aware that parts of the programme may be subject to change or postponement.

-Throughout the application and selection process, and the duration of the programme itself Craft Scotland will continue to monitor and follow the most up to date UK Government guidelines.
+Throughout the application and selection process, and the duration of the programme itself, Craft Scotland will continue to monitor and follow the most up to date Scottish Government guidelines.
 Should any significant changes arise in relation to Coronavirus (COVID-19), we will endeavour to keep makers informed in a timely manner.